High throughput biology

 High throughput research can be defined as the automation of experiments such that large scale repetition becomes feasible.
 This is important because many of the questions faced by life science researchers now involve large numbers.
 For example, the Human Genome contains at least 21,000 genes, all of which can potentially contribute to cell function, or disease.
 To be able to capture an idea of how these genes interact with one another, which genes are involved in and where they are, methods that encompass from the cell to the genome are of interest.

 Use of robotics

 Classical High throughput screening robotics are now being tied closer to cell biology, principally using technologies such as High-content screening.
-High throughput cell biology dictates methods that can take routine cell biology from low scale research to the speed and scale necessary to investigate complex systems, achieve high sample size, or efficiently screen through a collection.
+High throughput cell biology dictates methods that can take routine cell biology from low scale research to the speed and scale necessary to investigate complex systems, achieve high sample sizes, or efficiently screen through a collection.